BadJoKing/SteamGameFixesForLinux/README.md

     * Now, when you do your own research, maybe on [Skyrim SE's protondb](https://www.protondb.com/app/489830), you might find that some people added a ```PROTON_USE_WINED3D=1 %command%``` option to their game.
 I didn't, because for me it would cause the performance to be abysmal.
 We're talking 1 FPS **at most** throughout the opening scene, average was more like 5 SPF.
 Your mileage may vary though, so you might wanna try it out, just to see if it works for you or not.
     * You might also want to try **deleting the wineprefix** for Skyrim SE (located somewhere around /path/to/steamapps/compatdata/489830/pfx) and relaunching the game.
 * Skyrim runs now, but there's some very annoying **hitching** happening
-    * I'm on Linux Mint 21.2 cinnamon right now and cinnamon has this annoying quirk where it doesn' disable compositing for fullscreen apps by default, so the way to do exactly that was to go to ```System Settings -> General -> Disable compositing on fullscreen applications```.
+    * I'm on Linux Mint 21.2 cinnamon right now and cinnamon has this annoying quirk where it doesn't disable compositing for fullscreen apps by default, so the way to do exactly that was to go to ```System Settings -> General -> Disable compositing on fullscreen applications```.
 * I want to run Skyrim with mods, but **skse64_loader.exe can't launch Skyrim**:
     * You might want to verify your installed files, just to be sure everything's where it's supposed to be.
     * You probably installed MO2 to manage your mods and if that's the case, **uninstall** it along with SKSE64 and then **reinstall MO2 _without_ manually installing SKSE64**.
 It turns out MO2 already installs skse on its own and the MO2-installed version somehow works better than the manually installed one.